HituziANDO/kamome/README.md

 # Kamome

 Kamome is a library for iOS and Android apps using the WebView.
-This library bridges a gap between JavaScript in the WebView and the native code written by Swift, Objective-C, Java or Kotlin.
+This library bridges a gap between JavaScript in the WebView and the native code written by Swift, Java or Kotlin.

 <img src="./README/images/illustration.png" width="410">